Dynamics of cellular flame deformation after a head-on interaction with a shock wave: reactive Richtmyer-Meshkov instability: Discussion

 \subsubsection{New cellular flame stage}

 Subsequent to the collapse of the flame interface, it saturated to a new stage of cellular flame evolution.
-In this stage, the transmitted shock has propagated far from the flame, the baroclinic effect, which decays at a rate of $1/t$, plays minor roles in influencing the flame deformation.
+In this stage, the inert RM instability plays minor roles in influencing the flame deformation, as amplitude growth rate of which decays at a rate of $O(1/t)$ and the contact surface has propagated far from the flame.
 Thus, similar to the formation of the cellular structure, the flame evolution in this stage is only controlled by the intrinsic Landau-Darrieus instability.
 As shown in figures\ \ref{comp_sim_amp}, \ref{comp_sf_su} and \ref{su_stage4}, the growth rate of the amplitude progressively asymptoted to values close to zero except for the case of $M_s$ = 2.5 incident shock, which shows the gradual increase of positive growth rate at the end of this stage.
 This implies that the flames evolved to a new cellular flame evolution stage.